 The Festival Choir, which begins rehearsing after Easter, is great for people who are less confident, because the pace is more relaxed and we begin afresh each year working on choral and vocal technique.
 It is a way for people who can’t commit to the Choir regularly to be involved in music at the Church.
 We are grateful to all the singers and instrumentalists who join to perform these works in their appropriate context.

 The most exciting development in the music of the Church is the buidling of new organ alongside the provision of two meeting rooms within the vestry and sacristy.
-This is still work in progress and has been a huge project in terms of the time it took to make detailed plans and carry them out, as well raising the considerable funds.
+The organ was blessed by the Lord Bishop of London at a special service of Thanksgiving 26th September and has been a huge project in terms of the time it took to make detailed plans and carry them out, as well raising the considerable funds.
 It might seem to have been a brave decision, given the current climate, even a selfish one with so many people in need, but we are convinced that as something had to be done, it behoved us to do it well, and create something of value not just for us but for future generations, in the same way that the founders of our Church did for us.
 Worship, in which music plays a central role, is at the heart of who we are; it challenges us and guides all our activities.

 Jonathan read music at Christ Church, Oxford,